 Then run these commands one by one:

-The second command will scan all disks and try to find installed Windows copies (Scanning all disk for Windows installations).
-In our example, the OS has been found in c:\Windows.
-The system will ask to add these Windows copies to the boot list (Add installation to boot list?).
-Approve it(Y).
+The third command will scan all disks and try to find installed Windows copies (Scanning all disk for Windows installations).
+In our example, the OS has been found in C:\Windows folder.
+The system will ask to add these Windows entries to the boot list (Add installation to boot list?).
+Confirm it(Y).

 Restart your computer and make sure that Windows is booted correctly.
 Make sure that bootmgr file is present in the root of the system drive C:\.

 This manual also may be used to move Windows Bootloader configuration to different drive if the System Reserved partition is removed deliberately, when you want the system to be completely located on one partition (it is convenient from the point of view of some backup and disk management tools).

 “Couldn’t Update the System Reserved Partition” on Windows 10

 When upgrading from Windows 7/8.1 to Windows 10 (or when upgrading to new Windows 10 build), you may receive 0xc1900104 or 0x800f0922 errors:

 Windows 10 couldn't be installed We couldn't update the system reserved partition.